- Other Title

-Deborah Edwards, One sun one moon: Aboriginal art in Australia, Sydney, 2007, 59 (colour illus.).
+Deborah Edwards, One sun one moon: Aboriginal art in Australia, ‘Histories in the making: Aboriginal Art and modernism’, pg.
+51-63, Sydney, 2007, 59 (colour illus.).

 Leon Paroissien and Dinah Dysart (Editors), Art and Australia (Vol. 35, No.1), Sydney, Sep 1997, 101 (illus.). reproduced with a different title: "Me and Carol, 1997"

 Hetti Perkins and Jonathan Jones (Editors), Half light: Portraits from black Australia, 'Destiny Deacon', pg.
 64-75, Sydney, 2008, 68 (colour illus.).